-An IPv4 address for this switch is obtained via DHCP by default for VLAN 1.
+The IPv4 address for VLAN 1 on this switch is set to 192.168.2.10 by default.
 You may also need to a establish an IPv4 or IPv6 default gateway between this device and management stations that exist on another network segment.

-Table 175: IP Interface Commands
+Table 154: IP Interface Commands